Stochastic Approximation with Block Coordinate Optimal Stepsizes: Instantiations of BCOS

 \subsection{BCOS with conditional estimator}

-Recall that the optimal stepsizes $\widehat{\gamma}_{t,k}$ in~\eqref{eqn:optimal-stepsizes} and their simplifications $\widetilde{\gamma}_{t,k}$ in~\eqref{eqn:bcos-conceptual} are all based on \emph{conditional} expectation.
-In Section~\ref{sec:bcos-ema}, we used coordinate-wise EMA of $d_t^2$ to approximate the conditional expectation $\E_t[d_t^2]$, i.e., $v_t$ as estimator of $\E_t[d_t^2]$ in BCOS-g and of $\E_t[m_t^2]$ in BCOS-m, respectively.
-In this section, we show that with $m_t$ as the search direction, we can exploit its update form to derive effective \emph{conditional estimators} that can avoid using EMA.
+Recall that the derivations of optimal stepsizes $\widehat{\gamma}_{t,k}$ and $\widetilde{\gamma}_{t,k}$ in Section~\ref{sec:derivation} are all based on \emph{conditional} expectation $\E_t[\cdot]$.
+In Section~\ref{sec:bcos-ema}, we used coordinate-wise EMA to approximate the conditional expectations, specifically, $v_t$ as an estimator of $\E_t[d_t^2]$ in BCOS-g and an estimator of $\E_t[m_t^2]$ in BCOS-m.
+In this section, we show that with $m_t$ as the search direction, we can exploit its update form to derive more effective \emph{conditional estimators}.

 We first repeat the definition of momentum with a smoothing factor $\beta\in[0,1)$, i.e.,